SlicingDice/slicingdice-java/README.md

 ## Reference

 `SlicingDice` encapsulates logic for sending requests to the API.
-Its methods are thin layers around the [API endpoints](http://panel.slicingdice.com/docs/#api-details-api-endpoints), so their parameters and return values are JSON-like `JSONObject` objects with the same syntax as the [API endpoints](http://panel.slicingdice.com/docs/#api-details-api-endpoints)
+Its methods are thin layers around the [API endpoints](https://docs.slicingdice.com/docs/api-details), so their parameters and return values are JSON-like `JSONObject` objects with the same syntax as the [API endpoints](https://docs.slicingdice.com/docs/api-details)

 ### Attributes

-* `sdAddress (String)` - [Connection endpoint](http://panel.slicingdice.com/docs/#api-details-api-connection-connection-endpoints) to use when generating requests to SlicingDice.
+* `sdAddress (String)` - [Connection endpoint](https://docs.slicingdice.com/docs/api-keys) to use when generating requests to SlicingDice.

 ### Constructors

 `SlicingDice(String masterKey, boolean usesTestEndPoint)`
-* `masterKey (String)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API  Master Key.
+* `masterKey (String)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API  Master Key.
 * `usesTestEndPoint (boolean)` - If false the client will send requests to production end-point, otherwise to tests end-point.

 `SlicingDice(String masterKey, String customKey, String writeKey, String readKey, boolean usesTestEndPoint)`
-* `masterKey (String)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API Master Key.
+* `masterKey (String)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API Master Key.
-* `customKey (String)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API Custom Key.
+* `customKey (String)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API Custom Key.
-* `writeKey (String)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API Write Key.
+* `writeKey (String)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API Write Key.
-* `readKey (String)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API Read Key.
+* `readKey (String)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API Read Key.
 * `usesTestEndPoint (boolean)` - If false the client will send requests to production end-point, otherwise to tests end-point.

 `SlicingDice(String masterKey, String customKey, String writeKey, String readKey, int timeout, boolean usesTestEndPoint)`
-* `masterKey (String)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API Master Key.
+* `masterKey (String)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API Master Key.
-* `customKey (String)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API Custom Key.
+* `customKey (String)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API Custom Key.
-* `writeKey (String)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API Write Key.
+* `writeKey (String)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API Write Key.
-* `readKey (String)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API Read Key.
+* `readKey (String)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API Read Key.
 * `timeout (int)` - Amount of time, in seconds, to wait for results for each request.
 * `usesTestEndPoint (boolean)` - If false the client will send requests to production end-point, otherwise to tests end-point.

 ### `JSONObject getDatabase()`
 Get information about current database.
-This method corresponds to a [GET request at /database](http://panel.slicingdice.com/docs/#api-details-api-endpoints-get-database).
+This method corresponds to a `GET` request at `/database`.
+**IMPORTANT:** You can't make this request on `/test` end-point.

 #### Request example